OrensteinLab/PrimerDesigner/docs/PD-mul-ILP.md

 ## Overview
 `PD-mul-ILP` designs an efficient primer set for **multiple non-homologous protein-coding sequences**.
 This version first identifies primer pairs that may cross-hybridize (intra- and inter-protein) using a brute-force search, then encodes these as forbidden-pair constraints in an ILP.
-The ILP avoids selecting any high-risk pair while maximizing total primer efficiency.

 Requires a Gurobi license (`gurobi.json` in the repository root).
 See the main README.